‘The Young And The Restless Spoilers Weekly Video Preview: Nikki Fears For Victor’s Life

 First, a missing person brings suspicion to Genoa City.
 Nikki (Melody Thomas Scott) tearfully worries that something terrible happened to Victor (Eric Braeden).
 Last week, he was in touch via video calls, but now it seems as if Nikki cannot get in touch with her husband.
 Victoria (Amelia Heinle) looks on in horror as she sees her mother entirely break down over the situation.

 To make matters worse, the stables at the Ranch burned, and both Nikki and Victoria know that it has something to do with J.T.’s death and the subsequent missing body.
-Then, Nikki finds bloody clothing in her bed, which she promptly reports to Rey (Jordi Vilasuso) declares the Ranch a crime scene as he bags up the clothing and other possible evidence he finds at the Newman household.
+Then, Nikki finds bloody clothing in her bed, which she promptly reports.
+Rey (Jordi Vilasuso) declares the Ranch a crime scene as he bags up the clothing and other possible evidence he finds at the Newman household.

 Nick (Joshua Morrow) stands firmly by his mom as Rey gives them the details of his investigation into the stables and other possible crimes committed at Newman Ranch.
 Where could Victor be, and who is committing these crimes?
 The Fab Four is sure to go into full meltdown mode as this nightmare plays out.